MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-security-saas.md

 ---
-title: Security posture management for SaaS apps
+title: Classic portal -  Security posture management for SaaS apps
-description: This article provides information about how to get security configuration recommendations in Defender for Cloud Apps for your organization's SaaS applications. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to get security configuration recommendations in Defender for Cloud Apps for your organization's SaaS applications. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Security posture management for SaaS apps
+# Classic portal: Security posture management for SaaS apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]